 Over our 40 years serving the RV industry’s electrical needs, we have seen some common missteps emerge in installing our products.
 Our goal is always to help our products be installed correctly in any way we can to minimize the potential for problems down the road.

 Below are five installation tips to help prevent common problems we’ve noticed over the years.
 Most are relatively simple solutions that, if implemented, can avoid claims of warranty and other complications in the future.

-- AC and DC wires on converters should be torqued to the proper torque specification.
-Under torqued wire connections on the AC and DC sides can cause heat build-up and reduced power transfer.
-Make sure all connections are torqued to spec if a torque wrench is available or, if not, are very snug without over torquing.
+- AC and dc wires on converters should be torqued to the proper torque specification.
+Under-torqued wire connections on the ac and dc sides can cause heat build-up and reduced power transfer.
+Make sure all connections are torqued to spec if a torque wrench is available or, if not, are very snug without over-torquing.
 Check out our online torque chart for easy reference!

 - Avoid continually tripping circuit breakers or blowing fuses.
 Take the time to collect load information on the circuits and fuse them accordingly.
 Too many circuits on one branch may cause an overload situation that could trip the breaker or blow a fuse.
 Be mindful of start-up currents for motors and some big appliances, as they draw large amounts of power until they enter the run mode.
-Also, check to make sure fuses are seated properly into the terminals.
+Also, check to make sure fuses are correctly seated into the terminals.
 A loose fuse can cause it to blow, overheat or provide intermittent operation on that circuit.

 For any WFCO resources, tools, and information on our products, email firstname.lastname@example.org with your request, or click here to download the WFCO Training Catalog.
 To learn more about our products through video, click here.